mmul-it/kpa/README.md

   marp_output_file: "{{ output_file }}.md"
   ```

-## Using the KPA container
+## How to use the KPA container

-KPA comes with a handy container that can be used to automate the creation of both the slides and the agenda PDF files.
+KPA comes with a handy container that can be used to automate the creation of
+both the slides and the agenda PDF files.

 Once you have a local project in place: